Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/ISSUES-23.03.md

 -   The nano installation would like a newer groff with HTML support but since we have no browser on LUMI this has a very, very low priority.

+-   Blosc should have another look as it actually also has dependencies on other comnpression tools for which we currently use internal sources.